Mata: Stay calm and trust the experts on coronavirus | Goal.com

 Mata: Stay calm and trust the experts on coronavirus

-Manchester United midfielder Juan Mata called upon the football world to remain calm and "trust the experts" while play is suspended during the coronavirus pandemic, and said he is doing all he can to stay fit.
+Manchester United midfielder Juan Mata called upon the football world to remain calm and "trust the experts" while play is suspended during the coronavirus pandemic.

 As with all divisions across Europe, the Premier League has been on hiatus amid the outbreak and it remains unclear when the campaign will resume.

-And Mata used a United club video call to share an update on his own routine and gave a positive report on his fitness.
+And Mata used a United club video call to share an update on his own routine, offering a positive report on his fitness.

-United goalkeeper Lee Grant joined Mata on the video call and said he too has been following club orders in his home training regime.
+United goalkeeper Lee Grant joined Mata on the video call and said he too has been following club orders with his home training regime.

 “We have got our own special programme and, really, it just centres around doing as much as we can within the confines and the safety of our own houses," said the former Stoke City and Derby County goalkeeper.